etiennestuder/gradle-plugindev-plugin/README.md

 # Configuration

-## Building and uploading a new plugin
+## Apply gradle-plugindev plugin

-Apply the gradle-plugindev plugin in your Gradle project.
+Apply the gradle-plugindev plugin to your Gradle plugin project.
 Make sure to also apply the 'groovy' plugin if you intend to write your plugin in Groovy.

 ```groovy